Serbian Armed Forces General Staff

 Technical Test Centre is directly subordinate to the Department.

-IT and Communications Department (J-6) is responsible for planning, organization, coordination and control of the telecommunication, IT and information protection systems.
+IT and Telecommunications Department (J-6) is responsible for planning, organization, coordination and control of the telecommunication, IT and information protection systems.
 It holds the telecommunication and IT function in the Ministry of Defense and the Serbian Armed Forces.

 This Department is in charge of creating draft studies and programs of telecommunication and IT systems development in the Ministry of Defence and the SAF; establishing criteria and standards for equipping with telecommunication, IT and administration assets in the Ministry of Defence and the SAF; developing and organizing computer and Internet network in the Ministry of Defence and the SAF.